Student Awards in Sociology and Anthropology

 Horton Award for Best Anthropology Essay

-Beginning in 2013, the Department began offering an award for the best anthropology essay.
-For 2014, we were very pleased to be able to offer two (2) awards of $500 for the best essay on an anthropological topic.
+The Department offers an award for the best anthropology essay.
+Since 2014, we have been very pleased to be able to offer two (2) awards of $500 for the best essay on an anthropological topic.
 In order to apply, students must be an undergraduate student majoring in Anthropology.
 Please see the award flyer for more information.

 2014 Award Winners